Why TV and Games Compromise Academics & Values

 The American Academy of Pediatrics recommends that children under the age of two not watch TV or videos at all, and that older children watch only one to two hours per day AT MOST of nonviolent, educational TV without advertising.

 My own view is that 2-8 year olds should watch only occasional TV, so it doesn't become a habit.
 TV actually changes the way kids' brains develop, and shortens their attention spans for other activities.
-It also changes our brain chemistry, at least temporarily, and for some people that can be addictive.
+TV also changes our body chemistry, at least temporarily, and for some people that can be addictive.
 Kids have lots of developmental tasks, from playing with other kids to building block towers, and TV can keep kids from those tasks.

 I don't think any parent would disagree that children under the age of eight should not be watching any violent TV.
 There is substantial research confirming that the more commercial TV children watch, the more likely they are to exhibit aggression with other children.